 This collection consists of original copies, or transcripts, of a number of Treaties which were entered into by the Government of Nova Scotia and the Mi'kmaq between from 1725 to 1779.
 Some are large format vellum documents while others are true copies entered into other government records books at the time of signing.
 Modern transcripts are available for many of these documents.

-The Indians series forms part of the Commissioner of Public Records collection collection and consists of records relating to the administration of Indian affairs in Nova Scotia.
-Includes Joseph Howe's letter book as commissioner for Indian affairs, 1841-1843.
+The Mi'kmaq and Government Relations series forms part of the Commissioner of Public Records collection and consists of records relating to the administration of Mi'kmaw affairs in Nova Scotia.
+Includes Joseph Howe's letter book as Commissioner for Indian Affairs, 1841-1843.

 The records of the Commissioners of Indian Affairs consist primarily of correspondence and documentation accumulated by the various Commissioners appointed by the government, chiefly to provide relief and assistance to the Mi'kmaq; predominant dates are 1780 to 1846.

-The surviving records identified so far are dispersed among the Indians series within the Commissioner of Public Records collection, the George Henry Monk papers and material from Peleg Wiswall.
+The surviving records identified so far are dispersed among the Mi'kmaq and Government Relations series within the Commissioner of Public Records collection, the George Henry Monk papers and material from Peleg Wiswall.

 The Assembly petitions consists of petitions tabled in the House of Assembly from 1816 to 1926 from people seeking legislative action or a grant of money.
 The Mi'kmaq frequently petitioned for action on such issues as relief, agriculture and fishing, education and roads.